front-end-intermediate/session-1/readme.md

 var data = xhr.responseText;
 ```

 Here it is in context.
-Note that it requests on post number 10.
+(Note that this example requests only post number 10.)

 Paste this into the console: